HassanAbdelrahman/Bayesian-Collective-Reserving-Simulation/README.md

 It is not constructed to make the Baseline Bayesian model exactly equal to the data-generating mechanism.

-## 6. Why the DGP is not the fitted model
+## 6. Why the DGP is not the fitted simulation model

 The simulation is deliberately not a prior-predictive self-recovery exercise.